How to Fix Mouse Double-Clicking

 The best rule is simple: measure first, compare modes, use debounce only if you need time, then repair or replace based on the mouse's real value.

-Check the wheel too before you decide
+Quick self-check: check the wheel too before you decide

 If your mouse is aging, click failure may not be the only issue.
 Run the Scroll Wheel Test before deciding whether the mouse is worth repairing.
 If the wheel encoder is also unstable, replacement becomes much easier to justify.